awsdocs/aws-net-developer-guide/doc_source/net-dg-start-new-project.md

 After you create your project, perform additional appropriate tasks for [setting up your project](net-dg-config.md)\.

-You can find some examples of how to work with AWS services in [Working with AWS services](tutorials-examples.md)\.
+You can find some examples of how to work with AWS services in [Code examples with guidance](tutorials-examples.md)\.